nopSolutions/nopCommerce-Docs/en/running-your-store/catalog/categories.md

 ### Products

 The *Products* panel contains a list of products related to the selected category, these products can be filtered by category in the catalog.
 The store owner can add new products to the category.
+Note that you need to save the category before you can add products.

 Click **Add a new product** to find a product you want to include in this category.
 You can search by the **Product name**, **Categoty**, **Vendor**, **Store**, **Product type** and **Manufacturer**.